 The field of Special Education is one of the most promising and rewarding career opportunities.
 According to sources in the Jewish educational network, there is a shortage of Special Education teachers in Yeshivos, as required by the Federal Title I No Child Left Behind Act of 2001.
 Students and graduates of Daemen College’s Master’s Program in Special Education have made their mark as classroom teachers and assistants, P3 providers, SEIT instructors, Early Intervention instructors, Headstart teachers, Pre-K teachers, resource room teachers, and inclusion class teachers.

 The Master’s Degree in Special Education is an Alternative Teacher Certification Program in conjunction with Daemen College.
 This program is a full-time class-based program in which you can enroll in the Childhood Special Education track (Grades 1-6) or the Early Childhood Special Education track (Birth-Grade 2).
-While in the program, if you are working in New York State, you will be eligible to apply for Transitional B Certification as early as eight weeks into the program, which will allow you to serve as a regularly licensed teacher in many positions.
+While in the program, if you are working in New York State, you will be eligible to apply for Transitional B Certification upon completion of the first semester, which will allow you to serve as a regularly licensed teacher in many positions.
 Upon successful completion of the master’s program, you will be recommended for NY State Teacher Certification.
 You may receive certification in both tracks by taking two additional courses at the completion of the program.
 TTI/Daemen College offers separate women’s and men’s programs in Brooklyn.
 Women’s classes meet every Sunday and men’s classes meet every Tuesday and Thursday evenings.

 The program registers a new cohort twice a year, in September and in January.
 In addition, at the beginning of the program, you are required to attend weeknight writing seminars to enhance your writing skills.
 This will help you prepare for your college work and assignments.